dhyani-lakshay/Line-Follower-Robot/README.md

 ## How to Use
 1. Connect the components as per the circuit diagram (to be added).
-2. Upload the Arduino code (`your_code.ino`) to the Arduino Uno using the Arduino IDE.
+2. Upload the Arduino code (`code.ino`) to the Arduino Uno using the Arduino IDE.
 3. Place the robot on a track with a black line on a white surface.
 4. Power the robot and it will follow the line automatically.